The first part of preparing for any emergency is making a plan. Here are some things to think about.

 Your plan should start out very basic.
-Use a common form like this one from the American Red Cross, and get it filled out.
+Use a common form like the one below, from the American Red Cross, and start filling it out today.

 Make copies of the plan and